 What Is Hemp Tofu?

-Unlike tofu, hemp tofu shouldn't be frozen - this will actually make it more crumbly, which is the opposite of regular tofu.
+Unlike tofu, hemp tofu shouldn't be frozen as it makes it even more crumbly.

 Nutrition and Benefits